brianglass/anastasis/files/6_september.md

 To execution, as did Thekla too.

 Seaman Theoktistos, his head struck off,
-Steers his soulÂ’s vessel to the vault above.
+Steers his soul’s vessel to the vault above.

 Kyriakos a commoner, but by the sword
-A fellow banqueter of MartyrsÂ’ choir.
+A fellow banqueter of Martyrs’ choir.

 On the same day there coincided the dedication of the most holy Mother of God at the Second in the house of St Irene.